drfuzzi/INF2009_Setup/README.md

 Click on "Save"
 Click on "Yes" and "Yes" again.

+2. **Assembling Hardware**:
+   - Connect the Raspberry Pi 400 to the monitor, keyboard, and mouse.
+   - Insert the MicroSD card into the slot.

 - Power on the Raspberry Pi.
 - Connect to RPi 400 via SSH (e.g. use Putty).